-While many adults will generally wear the SpineCor brace only during their waking hours, like adolescents they will need to wear the brace continuously for 18 months to 2 years to allow for the new movement patterns of the body to be fully integrated into the nervous systems.
 After that, once the spine appears to have stabilized after the maximum sustainable correction has been achieved then the doctor will usually begin to wean the patient out of the brace.
-During this time the patient will wear the brace part time.
-The doctor will then check to insure that the spine remains stable.
+During this time the patient will wear the brace part-time.
+The doctor will then check to ensure that the spine remains stable.
 If so, the patient can discontinue the use of the SpineCor brace at that time.

-Unique Set-Up for Each Individual’s Particular Curvature Pattern
+Provider Experience Is Critical For Success With SpineCor As There Is A Unique Set-Up for Each Individual’s Particular Curve Pattern

 The SpineCor brace is not an “off-the-shelf” type of brace that can be dispensed by anyone.
 Rather each brace is custom fitted to match the particular patient and their specific scoliosis pattern.
-This means that the experience of the provider is a critical factor in the success of the brace so you want to be sure go to a provider who has a great deal of experience in fitting the brace and managing the case from start to finish.
+Since the experience of the provider is a critical factor in the success of the SpineCor brace, so you want to be sure to find a provider who not only has a great deal of experience in fitting the brace initially but also managing those cases from start to finish.

 Unfortunately, many providers, physicians and orthotists alike only fit on average 3-4 SpineCor braces each year.
-Additionally, many orthotist do not follow your case.
-In most cases they leave it up to the orthopedist to do so.
-The problem with that is most orthopedist are not trained in managing a SpineCor brace and don’t know how it needs to be periodically adjusted as the scoliosis improves or evaluate the elasticity of the bands to see if they have been diminished and when they need to be replaced.
+Additionally, many orthotists do not follow your case.
+In most cases, they leave it up to the orthopedist to do so.
+The problem with that is most orthopedists are not trained in managing a SpineCor brace and don’t know how it needs to be periodically adjusted as scoliosis improves or evaluate the elasticity of the bands to see if they have been diminished and when they need to be replaced.